-In 'Space Quest: The Sarien Encounter', Mark and Scott's first venture into outer-space hijinks, the player becomes Roger Wilco, an apprentice janitor aboard the research vessel Arcada.
-Caught napping in the broom closet when invaders board the ship, Roger must use his wits (not exactly something he's had a lot of practice at) to foil the bad guys' destructive plans and save himself and everyone else from being killed or worse.
+In 'Space Quest: Sarien The Encounter'.
+Mark and Scott's first venture into outer-space hijinks, the player becomes Roger Wilco, an apprentice janitor aboard the research vessel Arcada.
+Caught napping in the broom closet when invaders board the ship, Roger must use his wits (not exactly something he's had a lot of practice at) to foil the bad guys' destructive plans and save himself and everyone else from

 'There was an overwhelming response to the game.
-There were a lot of people who enjoyed what we were doing the futuristic theme, the humor - there was a market out there for this kind of game.'
+There were a lot of people who enjoyed what we were doing-the futuristic theme, the humor-there was a market out there for this kind of game.'